Why Should You Wear Personal Protective Equipment

 Once you know the risk, choose PPE rated for it.
 A cheap mask from a dollar store isn't the same as a fitted respirator.
 Look for standards marks — like ANSI, EN, NIOSH, depending where you are.
 Gloves rated for mechanics won't help with acid.

 And make sure it fits.
-A hard hat that spins around won't protect your skull on impact.
+On top of that, a hard hat that spins around won't protect your skull on impact.
 Glasses that slip off your nose won't catch the spark.

 Step Three: Put It On Correctly

 Sounds dumb, but most PPE fails because it's worn wrong.
-Respirator straps loose.
-Think about it: vests unzipped.
-Plus, gloves rolled so the cuff doesn't cover the wrist.
+So naturally, respirator straps loose.
+Also, gloves rolled so the cuff doesn't cover the wrist.
+Worth adding: vests unzipped.
 Eye protection worn over reading glasses with a gap on the side.

 Here's a tip from people who've done it forever: do a quick check in a mirror or with a buddy.
 Boots laced.
-Because of that, seal checked.
-And cuffs closed.
+Cuffs closed.
+Seal checked.
 It takes ten seconds and saves a trip to the clinic.

 Step Four: Keep It in Good Shape

 PPE wears out.
+If it's damaged, replace it.
+In practice, visors scratch.
+Straps stretch.
+Here's the thing — boots lose their toe cap structure after enough drops.
+Inspect your gear before use.
 Filters clog.
-Visors scratch.
-Which means straps stretch.
-Boots lose their toe cap structure after enough drops.
-Inspect your gear before use.
-If it's damaged, replace it.
 Don't tape a cracked shield and call it good.

 In practice, companies should have a replacement cycle.
 But if you're solo or on a loose crew, that responsibility is on you.